Mapepire-IBMi/mapepire-python/README.md

 ### Server Component Setup
 To use mapire-python, you will need to have the Mapepire Server Component running on your IBM i server.
 Follow these instructions to set up the server component: [Mapepire Server Installation](https://mapepire-ibmi.github.io/guides/sysadmin/)

-## Example usage
+# Usage

+There are four main ways to run queries using `mapepire-python`:
+1. Using the `SQLJob` object to run queries synchronously
+2. Using the `PoolJob` object to run queries asynchronously
+3. Using the `Pool` object to run queries "concurrently"
+4. Using PEP 249 Implementation

-Setup the server credentials used to connect to the server.
-One way to do this is to create a `mapepire.ini` file in the root of your project with the following content:
+All of these methods require the `DaemonServer` object for connecting to the server.
+One way to set up the `DaemonServer` is to create a `mapepire.ini` file in the root of your project with the following content:

 ```ini
 [mapepire]